 For a true Macedonian culinary experience go to the Old Bazaar where you will find traditional restaurants and cafes serving local food.
 Don’t forget to wash it down with a glass of rakija, the strong fruit brandy that’s an integral part of Macedonian culture.

-Fun fact: did you know that the word “kebab” and the type of meat it describes varies from country to country (and sometimes even from region to region)?
+Fun fact: Did you know that the word “kebab” and the type of meat it describes varies from country to country (and sometimes even from region to region)?
 In Macedonia, kebaps are small homemade sausages traditionally made with beef, lamb and pork and seasoned with paprika, garlic, red pepper flakes and sometimes other spices.

 Our first meal in Macedonia was at the Destan Restaurant in the Old Bazaar.
 We stopped here based on a guidebook recommendation and were greeted by friendly, English-speaking staff.
 The menu was small but the food and drinks were served quickly.
 We loved that Destan wasn’t too touristy – locals sat inside and outside the restaurant and went about their daily business.
 We also enjoyed the music playing overhead.